nazazly/expense_tracker/README.md

 5. Enjoy the visual of how much you have spent on each category and your budget for the month!

+***Be sure to check out the demo clip in the file to see how to program runs!***

 # To note
 After the first input has been made in the terminal, an expenses.csv file will be created in the folder, listing out every transaction made for convience and accountability!

+# Key Takeaways
+1. Incorporating a csv file in the code for the first time.
+2. Used a calendar system to keep track of the current day of the month (for budget output).
+3. Had to use resources readily available online to keep updated on the best methods to use.

 # Contact
 If you have any questions or issues, feel free to contact me at aezz99@gmail.com